 John Carpenter is a filmmaker that I’ve always considered complicated.
-He’s made classics, no doubt, but I’ve heard a lot of trash-talk about much of his filmography so I avoided almost all of it.
+He’s made classics, no doubt, but I’ve heard a lot of trash-talk about much of his filmography.
 While The Thing, Halloween, and The Fog are considered masterpieces…the rest are not.
 I’d heard so much negativity around his other films that I actively avoided them, even some that are beloved.
 He recently won the March Madness poll for the Blank Check Podcast, so I decided to check his films out before they covered him.
 What I found was that I adore almost everything he’s ever directed, each film unique and special in its own tones and structure.
 I didn’t even go through them in order, but I think that added to my enjoyment of each entry.
 There were surprises, disappointments, and even one film that left me in tears.
 Whether or not you want to take this journey with me, I urge you to at least check out my top ten.
 There are true masterpieces of both art and schlock, something I’ve not quite found with any other director.

 Let’s get into the films.

 18. Dark Star : Look, not everyone makes a name for themselves with the first film.
 Sometimes they need to stumble around in the dark, searching for true creative inspiration.
 Carpenter’s first film was a collaboration with Dan O’Bannon, the man that conceived of Ridley Scott’s Alien.
 It’s an awkward little black comedy, one that I enjoyed with mild attention and could edit almost half an hour out of.
-There’s an alien made out a beachball, a dead captain frozen and communicating through some psychic connection, and someone surfing on debris in space.
-It’s a strange thing to watch when you know it was the precursor and trial-run for Alien, but overall it’s just a fascinating curio that serves as an introduction to John Carpenter and a history of one of the greatest franchises we’ve ever had.
+There’s an alien made out of a beachball, a dead captain frozen and communicating through some psychic connection, and someone surfing on debris in space.
+It’s a strange thing to watch when you know it was the precursor and trial run for Alien, but overall it’s just a fascinating curio that serves as an introduction to John Carpenter and a history of one of the greatest franchises we’ve ever had.

 17. Memoirs of an Invisible Man : This was such a weird thing.
 This was one of the pseudo-adaptations of the H.G.
 Wells novel that I wasn’t anywhere near familiar with.
 It’s a rom-com, but it’s not funny.
 It’s a sci-fi thriller, but not one I found particularly thrilling.
 This film lies in the middle of everything right up until Chevy Chase appears in blackface, a moment that left me freaked out and baffled and frustrated.
 Daryl Hannah is given very little to do and almost no character, instead left to serve as the object of Chevy’s desires while he also has little to do other than just run away from Sam Neil.
 It’s a frustrating movie, one that feels anemic in its lack of tonal security and dependence on a comedy star turning in a dramatic performance.
 I was so hopeful and while the graphic work is stunning…it’s just a bag of nothing.